-Generally speaking there are very few pest and diseases that affect them, the more common are listed at the bottom of this page.
+Generally speaking, there are very few pests and diseases that affect them, the more common are listed at the bottom of this page.

-Although leeks are tolerant of most soils conditions they grow best on a light moist but firm soil.
-Soil that has been freshly manured is not suitable for them, as this will produce plants that are tough and course with too much leaf growth.
+Although leeks are tolerant of most soils conditions they grow best in soil that is light, moist but firm.
+Soil that has been freshly manured is not suitable for them, as this will produce plants that are tough and course, with too much leaf growth.
 Apart from this remember that the leeks will be in the ground until required throughout the winter and so can remain in the ground for over a year.
 Do not grow leeks on the same ground year after year, as this will increase the risk of pest and diseases

 Until they are well established they need to be watered regularly.
 Then whenever there is a dry spell.
 Regularly hoe between the rows, this keeps the weeds down and gradually fills the holes with loose soil.
 Leaves that grow too long may be cut back to avoid them tailing on the ground and starting to decay.